tedneward/Azgaarnoth/Classes/Monk/index.md

         npc.martialartsdie = '4' if npc.levels('Monk') < 5 else '6' if npc.levels('Monk') < 11 else '8' if npc.levels('Monk') < 17 else '10'
     npc.defer(lambda npc: madie(npc))

-    npc.traits.append("***Martial Arts.*** When you use the Attack action with an unarmed strike or a monk weapon on your turn, you can make one unarmed strike as a bonus action.
-For example, if you take the Attack action and attack with a quarterstaff, you can also make an unarmed strike as a bonus action, assuming you haven't already taken a bonus action this turn.")
+    npc.bonusactions.append("***Martial Arts.*** When you use the Attack action with an Unarmed Strike or a monk weapon on your turn, you can make an additional Unarmed Strike.")

     npc.defer(lambda npc: npc.actions.append(f"***Unarmed Strike.*** *Melee Weapon Attack:* +{npc.proficiencybonus() + npc.DEXbonus()} to hit, reach 5 ft., one target.
 Hit: 1d{npc.martialartsdie} + {npc.DEXbonus()} bludgeoning damage.{' This attack is considered magical for purposes of overcoming resistance and immunity to nonmagical attacks and damage.' if npc.levels('Monk') > 5 else ''}"))
 ```